LoginRadius/docs/content/references/sdk/ios-sdk/index.md

 }];
 ```
 This way on logout the access token and user profile are conserved, and the TouchID UI appears.
 You can use the TouchID authentication to go to the profile page.
-You can only do this if the user logged in once using social login or traditional login.
+You can only do this if the user logged in once using social login or email/password (traditional) login.

 ## Logout
 Log out the user.